PennyLaneAI/pennylane/doc/introduction/measurements.rst

 The deferred measurement principle provides a natural method to simulate the application of mid-circuit measurements and conditional operations in a differentiable and device-independent way.
-Performing true mid-circuit measurements and conditional operations on quantum hardware is dependent on the quantum hardware and PennyLane device capabilities.
+Performing true mid-circuit measurements and conditional operations is dependent on the quantum hardware and PennyLane device capabilities.

 Changing the number of shots